ENG517/Github-Docs-G1/content/desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop.md

 ---
 ## About local repositories

+### Before reading this, you should already:

+* Have Github and Visual Studio Code installed on your computer
+* Have a folder pathway set up locally on your computer to store your github files
+* Know what a repository is and how to create a new one

+### What are remote repositories?
+ * Repositories not stored on your computer
+ * Can be found here: {% data variables.product.prodname_dotcom %}

+ ### Cloning or Forking a Remote Repository
+ *  When we are working together on software documentation, sometimes you need to edit a file stored on a remote repository but need to get the file onto your own computer first.
+Cloning or forking a repository allows you to make changes independently without altering the original document until you're ready send your edits to your team for review.
-Repositories on {% data variables.product.prodname_dotcom %} are remote repositories.
-You can clone or fork a repository with {% data variables.product.prodname_desktop %} to create a local repository on your computer.
+* You can clone or fork a repository with {% data variables.product.prodname_desktop %} to create a local repository on your computer.

-You can create a local copy of any repository on {% data variables.product.product_name %} that you have access to by cloning the repository.
+* You can create a local copy of any repository on {% data variables.product.product_name %} that you have access to by cloning the repository.

+#### Pro Tip:
 If you own a repository or have write permissions, you can sync between the local and remote locations.
 For more information, see "[AUTOTITLE](/desktop/working-with-your-remote-repository-on-github-or-github-enterprise/syncing-your-branch-in-github-desktop)."

+### Cloning vs. Forking
+* #### Cloning:
   When you clone a repository, any changes you push to {% data variables.product.product_name %} will affect the original repository.

+* #### Forking
   To make changes without affecting the original project, you can create a separate copy by forking the repository.
 You can create a pull request to propose that maintainers incorporate the changes in your fork into the original upstream repository.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks)."

+#### Note:
 When you try to use {% data variables.product.prodname_desktop %} to clone a repository that you do not have write access to, {% data variables.product.prodname_desktop %} will prompt you to create a fork automatically.
 You can choose to use your fork to contribute to the original upstream repository or to work independently on your own project.
 Any existing forks default to contributing changes to their upstream repositories.
 You can modify this choice at any time.
 For more information, see "[Managing fork behavior](#managing-fork-behavior)".

 You can also clone a repository directly from {% data variables.product.prodname_dotcom %} or {% data variables.product.prodname_enterprise %}.
 For more information, see "[AUTOTITLE](/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop)".

 ## Cloning a repository
+#### Steps:

-{% data reusables.desktop.choose-clone-repository %}
+1. {% data reusables.desktop.choose-clone-repository %}
-{% data reusables.desktop.cloning-location-tab %}
+2. {% data reusables.desktop.cloning-location-tab %}
-{% data reusables.desktop.cloning-repository-list %}
+3. {% data reusables.desktop.cloning-repository-list %}
-{% data reusables.desktop.choose-local-path %}
+4. {% data reusables.desktop.choose-local-path %}
-{% data reusables.desktop.click-clone %}
+5. {% data reusables.desktop.click-clone %}

 ## Forking a repository

-You can fork a repository on {% data variables.product.prodname_dotcom_the_website %} or in {% data variables.product.prodname_desktop %}.
+You can fork a repository on:
+ * {% data variables.product.prodname_dotcom_the_website %} or
+ * {% data variables.product.prodname_desktop %}.

 For information about forking on {% data variables.product.prodname_dotcom_the_website %}, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo?tool=webui)."

 {% data reusables.desktop.forking-a-repo %}